 The vague attempt to make these cold calls slightly warmer was to send an introductory letter a week prior to the calls being lodged, this had limited success.

 I learned a lot about the Do Not Call register in those years.
-Namely, that the register does not apply to a Government organisation.
+Namely, that the register does not apply to a Government organization.

-To which we would have a templated reply that explains that the DNCR did not apply in this situation.
+To which we would have a template reply that explains that the DNCR did not apply in this situation.